-- 1. To arrange to meet with the External Adviser I School Improvement Partner to discuss the Headteacher's performance targets; - 2.
-To decide, with the support of the External Adviser I School Improvement Partner, whether the targets have been met and to set new targets annually; - 3.
-To monitor through the year the performance of the Headteacher against the targets; and - To make recommendations to the Environment and Finance Committee in respect of awards for the successful meeting of targets set.
+- To arrange to meet with the External Adviser I School Improvement Partner to discuss the Headteacher's performance targets. - To decide, with the support of the External Adviser I School Improvement Partner, whether the targets have been met and to set new targets annually. - To monitor through the year the performance of the Headteacher against the targets. - To make recommendations to the Environment and Finance Committee in respect of awards for the successful meeting of targets set.

+g.
 Arrangements for setting pay and remuneration of key management personnel

-The Trustees of the Academy do not receive any remuneration in respect of their roles as Trustees.
-Staff Trustees are only remunerated as a result of their employment by the Academy Trust.
+The Governors of the Academy do not receive any remuneration in respect of their roles as Governors.
+Staff Governors are only remunerated as a result of their employment by the Academy Trust.